 Yes.
-Obviously you can replace all purpose flour and used whole wheat flour in this pancake recipe.
+Obviously, you can replace all-purpose flour and used whole wheat flour in this pancake recipe.
 However, the texture won't be same in both.
-Whole wheat pancake will appear more dense in nature.
+Whole wheat pancake will appear denser in nature.

 Yes.
 You can make eggless pancake.
 I will share the recipe soon, keep following my page.

 You Might Also Like

 Pancakes with Fruit

 - 1½ cup All purpose flour (Maida)

 - 3 tablespoon Butter, melted

 - 2½ to 3 tablespoon Baking Powder